-Garlic and Oil Pasta
+How to Make Pasta with Garlic and Oil

 A chef friend once described a good cook as "one who can make a great dish with only a few ingredients."
-This dish is a great starter because it only has a few ingredients but they must be chosen and prepared carefully to make it work.
-When you sauté the garlic in the oil, make sure you get a good whiff, it's one of the greatest aromas in cooking and one you will never forget.
+This dish is a great starter because it only has a few ingredients, but they must be chosen and prepared carefully to make it work.
+When you sauté the garlic in the oil, make sure you get a good whiff, it's one of the most incredible aromas in cooking and one you will never forget.

-Pasta with Garlic and Oil also called Aglio Et Olio
+Pasta with Garlic and Oil, also called Aglio Et Olio

 Let's look at the ingredients more closely:

-The best pasta for this recipe is either a dry factory-made spagetti or very thin spaghettini because it’s ability to stand up and not be overpowered by the oil-based sauce.
-A fresh homemade, egg based pasta would be over powered and absorb too much of the sauce.
+The best pasta for this recipe is either a dry factory-made spagetti or very thin spaghettini because of its ability to stand up and not be overpowered by the oil-based sauce.
+A fresh homemade, egg-based pasta would be overpowered and absorb too much of the sauce.
+When cooking pasta :

 - Add approx. 1 tablespoon of sea salt per pound of pasta.
 This will bring out the flavor of the pasta.
 When the water returns to a boil, add the pasta.

-- Don't break the pasta to fit the pot, use a spoon (wooden) to bend it as it cooks.
+- Don't break the pasta to fit the pot; use a spoon (wooden) to bend it as it cooks.

 - Stir the pasta often to prevent sticking.